What is iBeacon? Everything you need to know

 • Product or service information

-• Information about the client’s position
+• Information on the customer’s position

 Retail: